Quick summary: How customer service AI in the form of “virtual agents” benefits customers, customer care agents, and the business

 VAs can also be used to combine steps in a process.
 As human agents proceed with one sub-process, the virtual agent can interact with a customer simultaneously, completing work that the human would otherwise have had to do later.

 The savings in time and effort that VAs can deliver can translate into big savings at the bottom line.
-Juniper Research anticipates that by 2022, virtual agents will save companies $8 billion every year.
+Gartner predicts that by 2026, conversational AI will reduce contact center costs by $80 billion.

 “What if I just want help from a human?”

 Sometimes customers just prefer to interact directly with an agent, particularly when they have complicated issues or requests.
-VAs can help here, too.
-A bot can “listen in” on a call or chat and suggest solutions to the customer’s problem or point the agent to resources containing the information needed to resolve the issue.
-Because virtual agents can access multiple sources simultaneously, this “research” takes only a few seconds.
+AI in customer service can help here, too.
+A VA can “listen in” on a call or chat and suggest solutions to the customer’s problem or point the agent to resources containing the information needed to resolve the issue.
+Because customer service AI platforms can access multiple sources simultaneously, this “research” takes only a few seconds.
 The agent can focus 100 percent on the conversation and is spared the frustration of toggling between multiple screens to uncover the information they need.

-When your organization implements virtual assistants, the benefits to both your customers and your agents add up quickly—and that adds up to good news for your business.
+When your organization implements AI in customer service, particularly virtual assistants, the benefits to both your customers and your agents add up quickly—and that adds up to good news for your business.

 Alexis Greenwood is a manager in the Logic20/20 Digital Transformation practice, focused on offerings development and innovations.
 In her experience as a business systems analyst, she enabled change through development of low-code platforms, including Salesforce and ServiceNow, custom applications, virtual assistants, and a variety of tools including ERPs, ITSM tools and CRMs.